webpro-nl/knip/packages/docs/src/content/docs/features/compilers.md

 - `.svelte`
 - `.vue`

-Note that "compilers" is quoted, as they are not real compilers, but regular expressions to collect `import` statements from files with those extensions.
+Knip does not include real compilers for those files, but regular expressions to collect `import` statements.
 This is fast, requires no dependencies, and enough for Knip to build the dependency graph.

 On the other hand, real compilers may expose their own challenges in the context of Knip.
 For instance, the Svelte compiler keeps `exports` intact, while they